-Words Meaning

-Act The Local Government Act 2020

-Agenda A document containing the date, time and place of a meeting and a list of business to be transacted at the meeting

-Business days Monday to Friday, excluding public holidays

-Chair The Chairperson

-Words Meaning Chairperson The person who chairs a meeting of Council, a Delegated Committee or a Community Asset Committee, and includes a person acting as Chairperson, a temporary Chairperson or a substitute Chairperson.
-Chief Executive Officer The person occupying the office of Chief Executive Officer of Council, including a person acting in that office Clause A clause of these Governance Rules Delegated Committee Meetin g A meeting of a Delegated Committee convened in accordance with these Governance Rules and includes a scheduled or unscheduled meeting, whether held as face-to-face (in person) attendance in a set location or via electronic means of communication (virtual) Common Seal The Common Seal of Council Community Asset Committee A Community Asset Committee established by Council under section 65 of the Act Council The Gannawarra Shire Council Councillor A Councillor of Council Council Meeting A meeting of Council convened in accordance with these Governance Rules and includes a scheduled or unscheduled meeting whether held as face-to-face (in person) attendance in a set location or via electronic means (virtual) Delegate A member of Council staff to whom powers, functions and duties have been delegated by an instrument of delegation Delegated Committee A Delegated Committee established by Council under section 63 of the Act Deputy Mayor The Deputy Mayor of Council and any person appointed by Council to act as Deputy Mayor Division A formal count and recording of those for and those against a motion Mayor The Mayor of Council and any person appointed by Council to be acting as Mayor Meeting A meeting of Council, a Delegated Committee or a Community Asset Committee Member A person who is entitled to vote at a meeting of Council, a Delegated Committee or a Community Asset Committee Minutes The official record of the proceedings and decisions of a meeting Motion A proposal framed in a way that will result in the opinion of Council being expressed, and a Council decision being made, if the proposal is adopted Notice of Motion A notice setting out the text of a motion which is proposed to be moved at the next relevant meeting Notice of Rescission A Notice of Motion to rescind a resolution made by Council Procedural Motion A Motion that relates to a procedural matter only and which is not designed to produce any substantive decision but used merely as a formal procedural measure
+Words Meaning Act The Local Government Act 2020.
+Agenda A document containing the date, time and place of a meeting and a list of business to be transacted at the meeting.
+Business days Monday to Friday, excluding public holidays.
+Quorum The number of Councillors which is greater than half of the total number of Councillors of a Council.
+Chair The Chairperson.
+Chairperson The person who chairs a meeting of Council, a Delegated Committee or a Community Asset Committee, and includes a person acting as Chairperson, a temporary Chairperson or a substitute Chairperson.
+Chief Executive Officer The person occupying the office of Chief Executive Officer of Council, including a person acting in that office.
+Clause A clause of these Governance Rules.
+Delegated Committee Meeting A meeting of a Delegated Committee convened in accordance with these Governance Rules and includes a scheduled or unscheduled meeting, whether held as face-to-face (in person) attendance in a set location or via electronic means of communication (virtual).
+Common Seal The Common Seal of Council.
+Community Asset Committee A Community Asset Committee established by Council under section 65 of the Act.
+Council The Gannawarra Shire Council Councillor A Councillor of the Council Council Meeting A meeting of Council convened in accordance with these Governance Rules and includes a scheduled or unscheduled meeting whether held as face-to-face (in person) attendance in a set location or via A meeting of Council convened in accordance with these Governance Rules and includes a scheduled or unscheduled meeting whether held as face-to-face (in person) attendance in a set location or via electronic means (virtual).
+Delegate A member of Council staff to whom powers, functions and duties have been delegated by an instrument of delegation.
+Delegated Committee A Delegated Committee established by Council under section 63 of the Act.
+Deputy Mayor The Deputy Mayor of Council and any person appointed by Council to act as Deputy Mayor.
+Division A formal count and recording of those for and those against a motion.

-Suspension of Standing Orders The suspension of the meetings provisions of the Governance Rules to facilitate full discussion on a matter without formal constraints
+Words Meaning Mayor The Mayor of Council and any person appointed by Council to be acting as Mayor.
+Meeting A meeting of Council, a Delegated Committee or a Community Asset Committee.
+Member A person who is entitled to vote at a meeting of Council, a Delegated Committee or a Community Asset Committee.
+Minutes The official record of the proceedings and decisions of a meeting.
+Motion A proposal framed in a way that will result in the opinion of Council being expressed, and a Council decision being made, if the proposal is adopted.
+Notice of Motion A notice setting out the text of a motion which is proposed to be moved at the next relevant meeting.
+Notice of Rescission A Notice of Motion to rescind a resolution made by Council.
+Procedural Motion A Motion that relates to a procedural matter only and which is not designed to produce any substantive decision but used merely as a formal procedural measure.
+Suspension of Standing Orders The suspension of the meetings provisions of the Governance Rules to facilitate full discussion on a matter without formal constraints.